Frank-Pechar/js-shop-cart/README.md

 ## Coding Methods and Features Used:

-- Use of base and sub classes, and objects using:
--     this, extends, super, constructor
+- Use of base and sub classes, and objects using: new, this, extends, super, constructor
-- Created and inserted DOM elements using:
--     createElement, className, setAttribute, innerHTML, append
+- Created and inserted DOM elements using: createElement, className, setAttribute, innerHTML, append
 - Setters and getters for updating total amount rendered in DOM h2 element
 - Use of bind() and arrow functions to handle this keyword references correctly
-- Array methods: reduce, push
 - Use of #private field
 - Use of static field and methods